Product Design

 In order to catch up with the times and understand user needs, I spent a few weeks before kickoff conducting some research.

-At the start of my involvement with the project, I spent some time with the Jubilee crew talking firsthand with college students about their feelings towards dating apps, and dating in general.
+At the start of my involvement with the project, I spent some time with the Jubilee crew talking firsthand with college students about their feelings towards dating apps, and online dating in general.

 These conversations were instrumental in understanding who I was designing for.